What are the best Drata alternatives?

 Scytale positions itself as a strong Drata alternative by combining a powerful AI-driven automation platform with dedicated human expertise.
 This hybrid approach is designed to accelerate compliance for frameworks like SOC 2, ISO 27001, and HIPAA.
 The platform offers 24/7 continuous control monitoring and real-time alerts, ensuring that security and compliance gaps are identified and addressed immediately, preventing last-minute audit surprises.

 A key differentiator for Scytale is its integrated, expert-led services, including advisory and penetration testing.
-This makes it a one-stop shop for companies that prefer a guided, hands-on experience rather than a purely self-service tool.
-Its AI-powered security questionnaire automation and customizable Trust Center also help sales teams build credibility and unblock deals faster.
-This model is particularly effective for teams who want both sophisticated software and the assurance of expert support to navigate complex compliance landscapes and achieve certification quickly.
+This can fit companies that prefer a guided experience rather than a purely self-service tool.
+Its questionnaire automation and customizable Trust Center also support customer-assurance work.
+Confirm which entity performs any examination and which services are included in the software quote.

 Platform Highlights